Skip to main content

 1. Name Your LLC

-Any name you operate your LLC under that isn’t its legal name is a DBA (doing business as).
-Oklahoma refers to DBAs “trade names,” and it costs $25 to get one.
-To register your Oklahoma DBA you’ll need to file a Trade Name Report with Oklahoma’s SOS.
+Any name you operate your LLC under that isn’t its legal name is a DBA (Oklahoma refers to DBAs as trade names).
+To register a DBA, you’ll need to file a Trade Name Report with the Oklahoma Secretary of State and pay a $25 fee.

 GET STARTED

-Learn about the benefits of hiring a registered agent service.
+Learn about the benefits of hiring a registered agent service for your LLC.

 You sure can, but think twice before you do.
-Acting as your own registered agent means that your name and address will become part of Oklahoma’s public record.
-When you hire Northwest, we’ll list our business address on all allowed public filings, helping to keep your personal info away from scammers, spammers, and disgruntled people with a bone to pick.
+Acting as your own registered agent means that your name and address becomes part of Oklahoma’s public record.
+When you hire Northwest, we’ll list our business address on all allowed public filings, helping keep your personal info away from scammers, spammers, and disgruntled people with a bone to pick.

 Yes.
 To change your Oklahoma registered agent you’ll need to file a Notice of Change of Registered Agent form with the Oklahoma Secretary of State.
 The form costs $35 to file, and you can submit it by mail, in person, or online.

-Your Oklahoma Articles of Organization are what legally creates your Oklahoma LLC.
+Your Articles of Organization are what legally creates your LLC as an entity in Oklahoma.
 When the form is completed, you’ll submit it to the Oklahoma Secretary of State online, by mail, or in person.
+As you fill out your Articles of Organization, you’ll need to include the following information:

 Note: All of the information on this form will become part of the public record.